 We would say 100% yes!
 It’s a smaller park but no less scenic, and we found ourselves enjoying this park maybe even more than any of the other Utah National Parks.

 Take the Capitol Reef Scenic Drive, eat pie at the Gifford Homestead, and go for at least 1 hike!
 You can’t go wrong with any of the hikes, but Cassidy Arch and Hickman Bridge are both more moderate and absolutely stunning.
-There’s lots more to do, but that’s what I would do with just 1 day in Capitol Reef.
+There are lots more to do, but that’s what I would do with just 1 day in Capitol Reef.

 On average 1-3 days will cover quite a bit in this small park.
-However you can easily spend 5-7 days here if you want to do the backcountry 4WD roads and the hikes that accompany them.
+However, you can easily spend 5-7 days here if you want to do the backcountry 4WD roads and the hikes that accompany them.